schlatterbeck/pgapack/examples/deb/README.rst

 ..
 [5] Kenneth V. Price, Rainer M. Storn, and Jouni A. Lampinen.
        Differential Evolution: A Practical Approach to Global Optimization.
 Springer, Berlin, Heidelberg, 2005.
+..
+[6] Tetsuyuki Takahama and Setsuko Sakai.
+Constrained optimization by
+       the ε constrained differential evolution with an archive and gradient-based mutation.
+In IEEE Congress on Evolutionary Computation (CEC), Barcelona, Spain, July 2010.